-Use this screen to scan for WiFi channel noise and view the results.
+Use this screen to scan for wireless LAN channel noises and view the results.
 Click Scan to start, and then view the results in the Channel Scan Result section.
 The value on each channel number indicates the number of Access Points (AP) using that channel.
 The Auto-channel-selection algorithm does not always directly follow the AP count; other factors about the channels are also considered.
 Click Network Setting > Wireless > Channel Status.
 The screen appears as shown.
+Click Scan to scan wireless LAN channels.
+You can view the results in Channel Status screen.

 Note: If the current channel is a DFS channel, the warning 'Channel scan process is denied because current channel is a DFS channel (Channel: 52 - 140).
-If you want to run channel scan, please select a non-DFS channel and try again.' appears.
+If you want to run channel scan, please select a non-DFS channel and try again.' appears..